 There is an app for the convention that has helpful features including the entire program, access to handouts, a scheduler, notepad, presentation slides, maps, and a location finder.
 There is also a social media tab where you can link to live feeds from Twitter, Instagram, Facebook, and YouTube!

 I have yet to test out the location finder but it looks awesome!
 It appears that if you get lost, you can enter what room you are near in the app and you can GPS track where you are.
 I think I will definitely be using this feature.

 There are thousands of people attending this convention.
 Expect that any coffee shop or cafe in or around the conference center is going to have a line.
 You may not want to use your time standing in line for a drink or lunch.

-I recommend coming prepared with a refillable water bottle, coffee from your hotel (if you are a coffee drinker) and protein-dense snacks to nibble on during the day.
+I recommend coming prepared with a refillable water bottle, coffee from your hotel (if you are a coffee drinker), and protein-dense snacks to nibble on during the day.
 Food at and around the convention center will not be cheap.
 Coming prepared with lunch and snacks will save you not only time but money as well.

 6. Take Notes

 I recommend bringing either a notebook and pen or having an app for taking notes during the conference.
 The ASHA Conference App has a notepad feature.

 Seminars at ASHA Convention can get full quickly.
 To ensure you get a seat at all, or in a specific spot, I recommend getting to sessions early.
 Do not wait until the last minute to stroll into a session and find a seat because the only space left might be the floor.
 The convention center is large so give yourself extra time to get from point A to point B to arrive early.